compound-finance/encumber-factory/README.md

 ## Limitations

+### Rebasing tokens

-The major limitation of the EncumberableTokenFactory is that it does not support rebasing tokens.
+One major limitation of the EncumberableTokenFactory is that it does not support rebasing tokens.

 If you wrap a rebasing token and then mint the wrapped token, your rebasing interest will accumulate to the wrapper token.

+### Fee tokens

+Additionally, the EncumberableTokenFactory does not support fee tokens.

+The `doTransferIn` and `doTransferOut` functions assume that a succesful call of `ERC2(token).transferFrom(src, dst, amount)` will result in `amount` tokens being transferred to `dst`.
+Those functions do not verify the amount that has been transferred.

+If a token breaks this assumption (by having a fee on transfer, for example), then it is possible that a user would be able to drain the wrapper contract's balance of the underlying token by minting a greater amount of the wrapper token than they have actually transferred in, and then burning that greater amount for more of the underlying token than they transferred in.

 # Deployed addresses